harunk-monri/monri-sdk-docs/mobile-sdks/ios-sdk/installation-guide.md

 }
 ```

-This allows your customers to input all of the required data for their card: the number, the expiration date, and the
+This allows your customers to input all the required data for their card: the number, the expiration date, and the
 CVV code.

 ```swift